 Question: Why can't we average the weights of GPT-2 and Llama-3?

 Reasoning: Even if you ignored the parameter-count mismatch, the two models have different architectures and different tokenizers.
-Their parameter entries therefore do not represent an aligned interpolation space.
+Their parameter entries therefore don't represent an aligned interpolation space.
 Same-base checkpoints are conservative direct-merge candidates; alignment methods such as Git Re-Basin provide research evidence in studied neural-network architectures, not a generic way to make GPT-2 and Llama compatible.

 You have a base model and two fine-tuned variants:

-| Python score | Algebra score | ||
+| Code-generation score | Math-reasoning score | ||

 |---|---|---|---|